MetaMask/metamask-docs/wallet/concepts/wallet-interoperability.md

 This mechanism is enabled by using the standardized interfaces defined by EIP-6963.

 :::info Why EIP-6963?
-[EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) aimed to standardize the wallet interface, but suffers from unpredictable conflicts when multiple wallets are installed, due to race conditions.
+[EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) standardized the wallet interface, but it suffers from unpredictable conflicts when multiple wallets are installed due to how the provider object is injected.
-Without EIP-6963, wallets injecting providers conflict with one another, which can cause UX issues across wallet discovery, onboarding, and connection, when multiple wallet extensions are enabled in the same browser.
+This can cause issues with wallet discovery, user onboarding, and connecting.
-The mechanism introduced by EIP-6963 solves these issues.
+The wallet discovery mechanism introduced by EIP-6963 solves these issues.
 :::

 The following is a demo of the user experience of detecting multiple wallets, showing the data